ThomasHeinThura/ML_ETL_pipeline_website/README.md

 There is three Database.
-* This is for evidently database prograsql -> store report file
+* This is for evidently database prograsql -> store report file (different solution html file)
 * MLflow database sql_lite -> store mlfile
-* Prefect database sql_lite -> store process file
+* Prefect database sql_lite -> store process file (further study)

 Another thing that I like to add
 * how about creating a class that can call variables easily